Alright. Ready? Let’s write a farming essay.

 Here are some more tips on how to use the “first person voice” without farming it all up.

 A paragraph is a block of text that discusses a single thought, argument or idea.
 Like the larger essay that it belongs to, a paragraph has a particular structure, which depends somewhat on what the paragraph is intended to do.
 Some paragraphs introduce the essay or its sections and tell what is to come.
 Others make specific arguments, attempting to persuade readers that your ideas are correct.
 Others are transitional in nature, helping the reader make linkages between ideas as your essay moves from one topic or argument to the next.
 What all paragraphs have in common is that they focus on one topic or thought only, and they fit in to your essay by helping you to develop a cohesive argument, step by step.

+The paragraph above is an example of a well-structured paragraph.
 A typical argumentative paragraph will include the following elements:

 - Topic sentence: One sentence clearly stating what the paragraph is about.

 - Explanatory sentences: A few sentences giving the argument in detail.
 These sentences should walk the reader through the logical process behind the argument.